cglass/cacti-allot/README.md

 ============

 A collection of scripts and files used to set up Cacti to enable monitoring of an Allot NetEnforcer.
-This is for my own personal so if you are interested in graphing Allot products in Cacti rather send me an email or read the Cacti documentation.
+This is for my own personal use, so if you are interested in graphing Allot products in Cacti, rather send me an email or read the Cacti documentation.

 Instructions
 ------------